AleixoLucas42/homelab/readme.md

 - Frontal USB disabled
 - Back USB data blocker
 - Server powered on fulltime and energy bill usage get up 9%
-- There is a 600VA UPS
+- There is a 600VA UPS, autonomy 18min~

 <hr>